HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Rule Levels Comparison and Guide.md

-# WDAC Rule Levels Comparison and Guide
+# App Control Rule Levels Comparison and Guide

 This document lists all of the levels of App Control rules. **From Top to bottom, from the most secure to the least secure**, the levels are: